-In an interview with the Jesuit magazine America, Pope Francis said about the war in Ukraine, Chechen and Buryat soldiers behaved more brutally.
+In an interview with the Jesuit magazine America, Pope Francis said regarding the war in Ukraine, Chechen and Buryat soldiers behaved more brutally.
 “In general, perhaps the most cruel are those who live in Russia but are not of Russian tradition, such as Chechens and Buryats”, judged the pope.
 He was thus referring to acts of torture in eastern Ukraine during the conflict.

 Francis I was questioned by the American media on his reluctance to condemn Russia directly.
-He justified his remarks by saying he had received a lot of information from Ukrainian President Volodomir Zelensky about the brutality of the troops, but added that “the one invading is the Russian state”.
+He justified his remarks by saying he had received a lot of information from Ukrainian President Volodomir Zelensky regarding the brutality of the troops, but added that “the one invading is the Russian state”.

 A statement that does not pass in Russia